Winners are fanatics about keeping score. They understand that if you’re not keeping score, you’re not playing for real.

 There's a Right Way to Keep S.C.O.R².E.

-To ensure your scoreboards clearly inform the players if they are winning or losing follow these few simple rules:
+It’s important to cascade scorecards down through the company so that everyone knows in real time how their decisions and actions are impacting financial results.
+To ensure your scoreboards clearly inform all the players if they are winning or losing follow these few simple rules:

 Simple – Easily viewed & understood at a glance (the 3-second rule)